Clemapfel/jluna/docs/installation.md

 ```
 /home/user/Applications/julia/bin/..
 ```
-Of course, this path will be different for each user.
-Note the prefix `/` which designates an absolute path starting at root and that there is no post-fix `/`.
+Of course, this path will be different for each user. <br>Note the prefix `/` which designates an absolute path starting at root and that there is no post-fix `/`.
 If `JULIA_PATH` reports an empty string, it may be because the `julia` command is not available on a system level.
-If this is the case, we can simply call the above command from within the julia REPL
+If this is the case, we can simply call the above command from within the julia REPL manually

 ```julia
 println(joinpath(Sys.BINDIR, ".."))